SvetlinZarev/coding-challenges/200 - 299/212 - Word Search II.md

 If the reference count is zero, then we treat that node as if it didn't exist.

+That `reference count` will also liminate the need for the global `remaining` counter.

 * Time: 8ms
 * Memory: 2.1MB